philbuchanan/calculator/readme.md

 ## Support

-The current version has been fully tested on iOS 9 running on iPhone 5s, iPhone 6 and iPhone 6+.
-It should *work* on iOS 7 and 8, but iOS 9 is highly recommended.
+The current version has been fully tested on iOS 15 running on iPhone 12.

 ## Features